Advice for prospective students or interns

 Q: What are your research interests?

 A: I'm interested in software security, systems security, computer systems, compiler-based sanitization, fuzzing, and binary translation/binary analysis.
 If you want to get an overview of my research interests, I encourage you to read some of our recent papers.
 Make sure that our research interests overlap.
+When reaching out, make sure to mention your interests and how they overlap with our research.

 Q: What are you looking for in a graduate student?

-A: My research interests are in the area of software security and systems security, therefore any student is expected to have solid programming skills in low-level languages like C/C++, detailed knowledge of operating systems as well as compilers, and an intrinsic hacker approach to approaching challenges and problem solving.
+A: My research interests are in the area of software security and systems security, therefore any student is expected to have solid programming skills in low-level languages like C/C++, detailed knowledge of operating systems as well as compilers, and an intrinsic hacker approach to approaching challenges and problem-solving.

 Q: How should I apply for graduate studies?